caocscar/workshops/pyspark sparksql/pyspark.md

 df2.explain()
 df3.explain()
 ```
-So the takeaway is, sometime you don't have to worry about optimizing Python code because PySpark rewrites it in the background.
-So it good programming practice would be to write code that is easy to read.
+So the takeaway is, sometime you don't have to worry about optimizing code because PySpark re-interprets it in the background.
+So good programming practice would dictate making the code as easy to read as possible.

 ## Miscellaneous Methods
 There are a lot of methods available.
 A list of them are here http://spark.apache.org/docs/latest/api/python/pyspark.sql.html

-## Initializing Spark
+**Tip:** The Spark version on Fladoop is updated every time maintenance is performed.
+When you look at the Spark documentation, make sure you are looking up docs for the same version (and not necessarily the latest version).

+You can check the current version of Spark using `SparkContext.version` or `sc.version` OR if you are outside of the PySpark interactive shell `spark-shell --version`.

+## Running PySpark as a Script
+If you don't run PySpark through the interactive shell but rather as a python script.
+You will need some additional code at the top of your script.

 The first thing you must do is create a `SparkContext` object.
-This tells Spark how to access a cluster.

-`SparkConf` is where you can set the configuration for your Spark application.
+This tells Spark how to access a cluster. `SparkConf()` is where you can set the configuration for your Spark application.

-If you were writing a script, this would be the equivalent lines to get you to the same starting point.
+To get to the same starting point as the interactive shell, you need to start with these additional lines.
 ```python
 from pyspark import SparkContext, SparkConf from pyspark.sql import SQLContext, SparkSession